etternagame/etterna/README.md

 ## Contributing

 If you want to contribute to the Etterna client, please read [Building](Docs/Building.md) for instructions on how to get started.
-If you are more interested in helping with the in-game multiplayer, the nodejs server, along with it's documentation, is hosted [here](https://github.com/etternagame/NodeMultiEtt).
+If you are more interested in helping with the in-game multiplayer, the nodejs server, along with its documentation, is hosted [here](https://github.com/etternagame/NodeMultiEtt).
 You will still need the Etterna client built and running on your system.

 ## License

 Etterna uses the MIT License, as is required since we are derivative of StepMania 5.
 See [LICENSE](LICENSE) for more details.

 In short, you are free to modify, sell, distribute, and sublicense this project.
-We ask that you include a reference to this github repository in your derivative, and do not hold us liable for something breaking.
+We ask that you include a reference to this github repository in your derivative, and do not hold us liable when something breaks.

 Etterna uses the [MAD library](http://www.underbit.com/products/mad/) and [FFMPEG codecs](https://www.ffmpeg.org/).
 Those libraries, when built, use the [GPL license](http://www.gnu.org).